Dr. Julian Maxwell Hayter

 Dr. Julian Hayter is a historian whose research focuses on modern U.S. history, American political development, African-American history, and the American civil rights movement.

-He is a co-author of The Making of Modern Richmond, forthcoming in fall 2024, and the author of The Dream Is Lost: Voting Rights and the Politics of Race in Richmond, Virginia.
+He is the co-author of The Making of Twenty-First-Century Richmond: Politics, Policy, and Governance, 1988-2016 and the author of The Dream Is Lost: Voting Rights and the Politics of Race in Richmond, Virginia.
 His work has been published in the Journal of Policy History and Richmond Journal of Law and Public Interest.
 He also contributes to national and local media outlets and is the editor-in-chief of The Interdisciplinary Journal of Leadership Studies.

 In the Jepson School, he teaches courses such as Leadership and the Humanities, Justice and Civil Society, and Reimagining Richmond (an urban history of Richmond and the city’s contribution to the freedom struggle).